Help drive new Earth system science and policy research to advance knowledge and develop

 Chief environmental scientist

-Earth System Science and Policy alumni have gone on to a variety of successful careers
+Earth System Science & Policy alumni have gone on to a variety of successful careers

 Advanced Engineering & Environmental Services, Inc.

 Human interactions with the Earth system are often managed through policy and science.
 This course will introduce students to concepts, ideas, practices, and challenges at the nexus of policy, science, and the environment.
 Students will examine the human dimensions of environmental problems and the different roles of policy and science in helping us address them.
 F.

 ESSP 504.
 The Biosphere.
 3 Credits.

 The Biosphere (ESSP 504) introduces students to the concept of the biosphere as articulated by Vladimir Vernadsky in the 1920s and 1930s, and examines the concepts and roles of nutrient cycling, biodiversity, evolution, ecology, and ecosystem productivity on Earth.
 The overall course is framed around the Drake equation and walks students through critical steps in the formation of the solar system, habitable zones around stars, evolution and proliferation of life on Earth, the interconnected nature of inorganic nutrient cycling and ecosystem function, and human's impact on all these systems, culminating with the final variable of the Drake equation--the longevity of civilizations--and humanity's active role in the Anthropocene.
 F.